 Check out my tutorial on how to grow elephant garlic:

-All types of greens - lettuce, tatsoi, spinach, swiss chard, bok choy, arugula, radicchio, endive, mizuna, and mustard greens.
+All types of greens - lettuce, tatsoi, spinach, swiss chard, bok choy, arugula, radicchio, endive, chicory, mizuna, collard greens, and mustard greens.
 You can either direct sow seeds or transplant.
 I begin direct sowing in October all the way thru February.
 For me the easiest thing is to direct sow seeds in any bare spots in my garden.
 I highly recommend that you rake in some blood meal into the soil or sprinkle in some blood meal into the planting hole if your using transplants.
 Blood meal is a high organic source of nitrogen and it produces the most lush and dark green leafy greens.

 Check out my YouTube video on how to grow lettuce and Asian greens from seed: